About

 Merely Descriptive

-What "Merely Descriptive" Means and Why the Law Refuses These Marks (Part 1 of 5)
+What "Merely Descriptive" Means and Why the These Marks Are Not Inherently Registrable (Part 1 of 5 on Mere Descriptiveness)

 February 16, 2026